Clerks (film): Release

-Clerks became a surprising success after it was taken by Miramax Films and grossed over $3 million in the United States, despite never playing on more than 50 theater screens in the United States at the same time.
+Originally playing to an empty theater on the closing day of the 1993 Independent Feature Film Market (IFFM) in New York, Clerks was discovered and rescued by legendary producer/consultant Bob Hawk, who helped to shepherd the film to its 1994 Sundance Film Festival premiere.
+At Sundance, it was picked up by Miramax Films and released in theaters.
+It also became a surprise hit, grossing over $3 million in the United States despite never playing on more than 100 theater screens in the United States at the same time.
 It grossed $1.3 million internationally for a worldwide gross of $4.4 million.

 Reception

 Clerks was well received by critics and developed a cult following.
-On Rotten Tomatoes, it currently has an approval rating of 90% based on 60 reviews, with an average rating of 7.50/10.
-The website's critical consensus reads, "With its quirky characters and clever, quotable dialogue, Clerks is the ultimate clarion call for slackers everywhere to unite, and, uh, do something, we guess?"
-On Metacritic the film has a weighted average score of 70 out of 100, based on 17 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, it currently has an approval rating of 90% based on 61 reviews, with an average rating of 7.60/10.
+The website's critical consensus reads: "With its quirky characters and clever, quotable dialogue, Clerks is the ultimate clarion call for slackers everywhere to unite, and, uh, do something, we guess?"
+On Metacritic, the film has a weighted average score of 70 out of 100, based on 17 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film three stars out of a possible four, praising it for interestingly depicting a full day of "utterly authentic" middle-class life, adding: "Within the limitations of his bare-bones production, Smith shows great invention, a natural feel for human comedy, and a knack for writing weird, sometimes brilliant, dialogue."
 Peter Travers gave the film four out of four stars, calling attention to Anderson's "deadpan comic brilliance" and writing that "Smith nails the obsessive verbal wrangling of smart, stalled twentysomethings who can't figure out how to get their ideas into motion."